PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--accountLockoutAttempts` (integer): Number of consecutive failed login attempts after which users' accounts will be locked.
 - `--enforceIdleTimeout` (boolean): Boolean indicating whether users will be logged out after being idle for the specified number of minutes.
 - `--idleTimeoutMinutes` (integer): Number of minutes users can remain idle before being logged out of their accounts.
 - `--enforceTwoFactorAuth` (boolean): Boolean indicating whether users in this organization will be required to use an extra verification code when logging in to Dashboard.
-This code will be sent to their mobile phone via SMS, or can be generated by the Google Authenticator application.
+This code will be sent to their mobile phone via SMS, or can be generated by the authenticator application.
 - `--enforceLoginIpRanges` (boolean): Boolean indicating whether organization will restrict access to Dashboard (including the API) from certain IP addresses.
 - `--loginIpRanges` (array): List of acceptable IP ranges.
 Entries can be single IP addresses, IP address ranges, and CIDR subnets.
 - `--apiAuthentication` (object): Details for indicating whether organization will restrict access to API (but not Dashboard) to certain IP addresses.